sabrinasettle/RogerSkyline-1/README.md

 # RogerSkyline-1
 ## Home is where the web server is

-This projct is an interesting exercise in commands and dealing with virtual machines to create a web server.
+This project is an interesting exercise in commands and dealing with virtual machines to create a web server.
+It uses knowledge from the previous Networking projects, Docker and Init.

 ## Setup of Virtual Machine

 To start you need to install a debian image to something like VirtualBox, which I used.
-With the project ther are some very specific aspects.
+With the project there are some very specific aspects.

 - A disk size of 8 GB
 - Have at least one 4.2 partition
 - Use sudo, with this user, to be able to perform operation requiring special rights.
-- We don’t want you to use the DHCP service of your machine.
-You’ve got to configure it to have a static IP and a Netmask in \30.

 So I set that up, Debian offers that a 8 GB hard disk is a good option so it was not diffcult to create that option.
 The partition setup was simple enough by creating a new partion, specifing the type, size, and what directory it was tied to.